What is the Master Gardener Program?

 How Do I Become a Master Gardener?

-To become a Master Gardener contact our office at 585-991-5420 or 585-335-1752.
+To become a Master Gardener contact Ken Estes, Ag Program Leader at 585-991-5446.
 You will be asked to fill out an application and come in to the office for an interview.
 As trainings are announced, you will be notified of their dates and locations.
-Trainees receive 40 to 60 hours of course instruction on topics such as: plant nutrition, soils, fruit and vegetable culture, care and maintenance of lawns and landscape plants, garden insects, plant diseases, and much more.
+Trainees receive 50 to 75 hours of course instruction on topics such as: plant nutrition, soils, fruit and vegetable culture, care and maintenance of lawns and landscape plants, garden insects, plant diseases, and much more.

 What Does A Master Gardener Do?

-Master Gardeners are expected to share their horticultural training with the community in the form of 100 hours of volunteer work with Cornell Cooperative Extension over a two year period.
+Master Gardeners are expected to share their horticultural training with the community in the form of 80 hours of volunteer work with Cornell Cooperative Extension over a two year period (50 hours in Year 1; 30 hours in Year 2).
 Volunteer activities are somewhat flexible.
-After your initial 100 hours over a two year period, you may continue as a Master Gardener by signing a statement that you will give a minimum of 25 hours of volunteer time over the coming year back to Cornell Cooperative Extension.
+After your initial 80 hours over a two year period, you may continue as a Master Gardener by signing a statement that you will give a minimum of 25 hours of volunteer time over the coming year back to Cornell Cooperative Extension.
 This pledge becomes an annual event.

 Some Activities Include: